 129.3 Incapacity

-The CAO must consider a child deprived if either parent living with the child has a physical or mental incapacity which:
+The County Assistance Office (CAO) must consider a child deprived if either parent living with the child has a physical or mental incapacity which:

 Incapacity is a physical or mental defect, illness, or impairment that limits or prevents a person from working at a job or caring for the child's needs.
 For example, a person with a documented back problem that prevents lifting is considered incapacitated because many jobs require physical labor.
 Someone with asthma may not be around dust, fumes, smoke, or perfume – limiting employment opportunities.

-The incapacitated parent must apply for Federal benefits such as Social Security disability if he or she is potentially eligible.
-A person can be incapacitated for TANF purposes and not meet the stricter tests for Social Security disability or for GA.
-Individuals receiving Social Security disability or Supplemental Security Income (SSI) disability benefits automatically meet TANF incapacity requirements.
+The incapacitated parent must apply for Federal benefits such as Social Security Disability Insurance (RSDI) if they are potentially eligible.
+A person can be incapacitated for Temporary Assitance for Needy Families (TANF) purposes and not meet the stricter tests for SSDI.
+Individuals receiving SSDI or Supplemental Security Income (SSI) disability benefits automatically meet TANF incapacity requirements.

 55 Pa.
 Code § 183.13